Texture Settings

 This chapter describes the options used for packing your sprite sheets.
 The options are available from command line and from the graphical user interface.

-In this documentation command line options are highlighted: this is a command line option
+In this documentation command line options are highlighted: --option <value>

 Data